|

 The

-the 1st Symposium
+1st Symposium on

-supporter to participate in an event we can shape
+every astrosociology supporter to participate in an

 Sessions within the astrosociology symposium

-(1) The Definition, Scope, and Relevance of Astrosociology;
+including: (1) The Definition, Scope, and Relevance

-(2) Astrosociology in the Classroom; (3) Space Policy
+of Astrosociology; (2) Astrosociology in the Classroom;

-between Astrosociology and Astrobiology (and SETI);
+(4) The Relationship between Astrosociology and Astrobiology

-(5) Planetary Defense and Societal Protection; (6)
+(and SETI); (5) Planetary Defense and Societal Protection;

-Space Societies / The Settlement of Space Environments;
+(6) Space Societies / The Settlement of Space Environments;

 (7) Technology Transfers and Spinoffs; (8) Spacefaring